neovatar/dungeondraft-dysonesque/README.md

-# A simple "Dysonesque" Style for Dungeondraft
+# A simple "Dysonesque" style for Dungeondraft

 ![example image](example.jpg)